top of page

 What's On 2024

-Classic concerts, folk nights and the beer and bike festivals all feature on our What's On page which includes pub quizzes and bingo evenings plus lots of fundraising dates, AND most importantly the carnival news.
+Classic concerts, folk nights and early bird tickets for the beer festival are now on sale.
+All feature on our What's On page which includes pub quizzes and bingo evenings plus lots of fundraising dates, AND carnival news.
 Read more HERE

 Gallery 2024